We are delighted that you have chosen to apply to Saint Mary’s University of Minnesota!

 - Attend Saint Mary’s in fall

-Saint Mary’s has an online application and also accepts the Common Application.
-An official high school transcript, ACT or SAT score, and 250-word essay are required.
-Letters of recommendation are optional.
+Saint Mary's has an online application and also accepts the Common Application.
+Along with your application, the following are required:

 Each prospective student is assigned to an admission counselor.
 They have all the answers to your questions!
 You can email or call them at any time.